The First Parker Fellowship Recipient

 In addition, Andrew has tutored architectural design students at the University of Newcastle every year since graduation, has been published in Monument and various other journals, and became a registered architect in 2011.
 In recent years, Andrew has started his own architectural design firm and is currently completing a practice based PhD.

-The Architecture Foundation is immensely proud of the life-shaping opportunity that has been awarded to Andrew and many recipients since its inception.
+The Architecture Foundation is immensely proud of the life-shaping opportunity that has been awarded to Andrew and many recipients since the inception of the Parker Fellowship.
 The scholarship has slowly grown, with support from the community, from a very modest sum to a significant award that allows the recipients to travel across the globe and be inspired by the built environment.